raffel080108/UnlockTechTreeMod/.github/ISSUE_TEMPLATE/bug_report.md

 **Plugin version**
 The version of the plugin you are using

-**Server Software & Version**
-Type /version on your server and paste the result here

 **Description of the bug**
 Description of the bug or whatever is going wrong